Skip to main content

 Rallies by a group called Voices Against Violence took place across the country on Monday, including Sault Ste.
 Marie.
 (Photo from video)

-A community of support was on hand, including many individuals who have experienced abuse.
+A community of support was on hand at the Sault rally, including many individuals who have experienced abuse.

-"I spent so long trying to have my story heard, and it took me a while to be able to feel comfortable enough (to) speak up about everything and … just to be able to have that story told," said Courtney Gaudreau, a victim of sexual assault.
+"I spent so long trying to have my story heard, and it took me a while to be able to feel comfortable enough (to) speak up about everything and … just to be able to have that story told," said Courtney Gaudreau, a sexual assault survivor.

-Organizers said the event will be an annual gathering in the Sault.
-While they're proud of the turnout in the first year, they hope for continual growth.
+Organizers said the event will be an annual gathering in the Sault and while they're proud of the turnout in the first year, they hope for continual growth.

 "I don't think there can be enough events like this," said Karen Bird of Nakehndan - Knowing Your Truth.